Skip to content

 May Day sauna sessions

 Sauna is always a good idea in the world’s sauna capital!
 Celebrate May Day with a sauna experience at Sauna restaurant Kuuma and relax on the cozy outdoor terrace.
 If you dare, you can even take a dip in the cool Ratina bay!
-You can also enjoy steamy moments at the Rauhaniemi, Kaukajärvi, and Kaupinoja saunas.
+You can also enjoy steamy moments at the Kaukajärvi and Kaupinoja saunas.

 Read more about Tampere’s saunas in our article and discover public saunas in the Tampere region here.

-May Day’s music & other things to do
+Music & other things to do

 At the Finnish Labour Museum Werstas, you can sing along with classic workers’ songs and enjoy homemade mead.
 The event features the now-traditional workers’ karaoke, and for the little ones, May Day crafts.
 The museum shop also sells vintage May Day badges from past decades.

-Find more events in our event calendar!
+Find more events in our City of Tampere’s event calendar

 Stay the night, or even longer if you wish